-- How many Mouseketeers have died? - All three adult leaders (Jimmie Dodd, Roy Williams, Bob Amsberry) and ten of the kids (Mike Smith, Charley Laney, Tim Rooney, Cheryl Holdridge, Don Grady, Bonnie Lynn Fields, Annette Funicello, Dick Dodd, Doreen Tracey, and Lynn Ready) have passed on.
+- How many Mouseketeers have died? - All three adult leaders (Jimmie Dodd, Roy Williams, Bob Amsberry) and eleven of the kids (Mike Smith, Charley Laney, Tim Rooney, Cheryl Holdridge, Don Grady, Bonnie Lynn Fields, Annette Funicello, Dick Dodd, Doreen Tracey, Lynn Ready, and Larry Larsen) have passed on.

 - Are any of the Mouseketeers gay? - One Mouseketeer and one serial actor have publicly announced their homosexuality.

 - How many Mouseketeers or serial actors went on to college? - Too many to list individually; those with advanced degrees (Masters or higher) include Karen Pendleton, Lonnie Burr, and Larry Larsen, while Tim Hartnagel has a doctorate and was a university professor.

 - Did any of the Mouseketeers pose for nude photos? - Johnny Crawford made a movie called The Naked Ape in the early seventies that had him nude in a few scenes, while Doreen Tracey posed twice for the men's magazine Gallery in the late seventies.